Pinterest Hidden Image

 What’s the best way to store homemade coconut butter?
 Does coconut butter need to be refrigerated?
 Does coconut butter go bad?

-Store your coconut butter in a clean, dry, and airtight container at room temperature for up to 2 weeks, or in the fridge or freezer for a few months.
+Store your coconut butter in a clean, dry, and airtight container or glass jar at room temperature for up to 2 weeks, or in the fridge or freezer for a few months.
 It might solidify over time or in cold conditions, so gently warm it in hot water or give it a quick whirl in the food processor before use.

 Pin